-The Center is Chartered to:
+The Center is chartered to:

-The Center's Vision is to:
+The Center's vision is to:

-The Center's Strategic Priorities are:
+The Center's strategic priorities are:

 - Improve access to the legal system.

-The Center's Guiding Principles are:
+The Center's guiding principles are:

-- Partner whenever possible.
+- Legal Partnerships with Native Nations whenever possible.

 - Achieve Educational Quality & Community Relevance.